Mikel Balenziaga

 Mikel Balenziaga Oruesagasti (/eu/; /es/; (Note: In isolation, Balenziaga is pronounced /es/.) born 29 February 1988) is a Spanish former professional footballer who played as a left-back.
+He is currently assistant manager of Segunda División club Eibar.

 He spent the better part of his career with Athletic Bilbao, totalling 321 appearances and winning two Supercopa de España.

 Club career

 Athletic Bilbao

 Born in Zumarraga, Gipuzkoa, Balenziaga started his football grooming at Real Sociedad, playing two full seasons with their B team in the Segunda División B. However, in 2008–09, he switched to neighbours Athletic Bilbao.

 Initially thought of as a member of the reserves, Balenziaga quickly beat competition from veterans Koikili and Javier Casas to become the undisputed first choice for the vast majority of the campaign, making his first-team debut on 14 September 2008 in a 0–0 away draw against Málaga CF; another club graduate, Ander Iturraspe, also made his first La Liga appearance in that game.

 In July 2009, Athletic bought Xabi Castillo from neighbours Real Sociedad and Balenziaga, seeing his chances for the upcoming season dim, accepted a loan move to CD Numancia, recently relegated from the top division.
 He transferred to Segunda División side Real Valladolid on a three-year contract in the summer of 2011, after making only one official appearance for the Lions during 2010–11's top tier.